timballada/active-directory-kvm/README.md

 8. Right click `START` > `System` > `Rename this PC (advanced)` > `Change`
 9. Computer name: `CLIENT1` & Domain: `mydomain.com`
 10. Add either your domain or normal account to have permissions to join the domain & restart
-11. Now you can login to any of the users on the windows 10 machine
+11. Now you can login to any of the 500 created users on the windows 10 machine